toddledev/documentation/docs/07-styling/04-conditional-styles/index.md

 @@@ example
 componentUrl: https://docs_examples.toddle.site/.toddle/custom-element/example-style-variants.js
 editorUrl: https://toddle.dev/projects/docs_examples/branches/main/components/example-style-variants?canvas-width=800&rightpanel=style&selection=nodes.RXXxhmSNTU21VntB7mKuh&canvas-height=800
-height: 20rem
+height: 18rem

-Hover over or tap the card to see the style change.
+Hover over or tap the card to see the style change by setting the `:hover` pseudo-class.
 @@@

 In the **Style** section of the styling tab panel, you can create additional style variants that apply only when specific conditions are met: